Theatre, Dance, and Media Studies Courses

 TDMS 352.
 Senior Project (.5).
 Creative or research capstone project in theatre, dance, or media studies conducted by a student under the supervision of a faculty advisor.
 Prerequisite: senior standing as a theatre, dance and media studies major, consent of faculty advisor and chair of department.

 TDMS 360.
 Professional Development Seminar (.5).
-Professional Development Seminar is for all senior theatre, dance and media studies students (majors and non-majors) and juniors who are going abroad fall semester of their senior year.
+Professional Development Seminar is for all senior theatre, dance and media studies students (majors and non-majors).
 This course provides support and guidance for students as they investigate possible venues through which to continue their development as theatre, dance and media studies artists and practitioners in the professional realm.
 Course content includes the development of resume/curriculum vitae, artist statements, and networking skills.
 Additionally, students receive guidance as they research graduate schools, other continuing education possibilities, and job options, as well as the search/application process for each.
 Offered fall semester.
 Prerequisite: senior standing or consent of instructor.

 TDMS 362.
 Studying the Audience (1).
 The audience is an active entity that message senders long to please and often misunderstand.
 This course examines theories of audience behavior, explores methods for studying audience and performer relationships, and considers developments being made to re-engage audiences for media and performance.
 Offered even years, spring semester.
 Prerequisite: junior standing or consent of instructor.